mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 Where The indices into W are respectively: i, the output channel, j, the output row, k, the output column, l, the input channel, m, the row offset within the input, and n, the column offset within the input.

-### When are locally connected layers useful?
+### When are locally connected layers useful for?

-Locally connected layers are useful when the every feature should be a function of a small part of space, however this feature should be a relative location to be found anywhere across the space.
+Locally connected layers are useful when every feature should be a function of a small part of space, however this feature should be a relative location to be found anywhere across the space.
 For example, when searching in an image of a face the mouth is found at the bottom of the image not elsewhere.

 ### What is the significance of multiplication by transpose of the matrix?

 This is the operation needed in back-propagate of error derivatives through a convolutional layer,  when training a convolutional networks with more than one hidden layer.
 The multiplication by matrix transpose operation is also needed to reconstruct the visible units from the hidden units.

-### On what factors does the size of the output of convolution depend?

-Depends on input size, kernel size, stride and padding.

-### What happens when large stride is used?

-When large stride is used, a large reduction is spatial dimension is done.
-Usually the output is smaller as compared to input plane.

-### How can size reduction of an output be stopped?

-If the output size is expected to be same as input size the pooling can be avoided.
-Another way is to emit a lower-resolution grid of labels.

-### How can pixel-wise labeling of an image be obtained?
+### How can pixel-wise labeling of an image (semantic segmentation) be obtained?

 One way to obtain pixel-wise labelling of images is to produce an initial guess of the image labels, then refine this initial guess using the interactions between neighbouring pixels.
 Repeating this refinement step several times corresponds to using the same convolutions at each stage, sharing weights between the last layers of the deep net.